Breadcrumb

 - After you breathe certain bacteria from your nose and throat into your lungs.

-- During or after a viral upper respiratory infection, such as a cold or influenza (flu).
+- During or after an upper respiratory infection, like a cold or influenza (flu).

 - As a complication of a viral illness, such as measles or chickenpox.